Arizael000/Parameters-Extraction-in-QGIS/README.md

 [MIT License] or other license you wish to use.

 ## Acknowledgments
 Developed as a part of the final thesis project in Engineering at Informatics Science University (La Habana, Cuba) in the period January to June, 2024.
+Also tributes to  HYDRO_PROCESS M
+SALD plugin.

 https://drive.google.com/file/d/15e1vfitcJZ6KTVmLL0W3ZrqpFgQJP497/view?usp=sharing